 A course on mathematical connections

-The EMAT 6500 Mathematics Connections course at the University of Georgia is a mathematics teaching field course for graduate students—inservice teachers working toward the Master of Education degree or candidates pursuing initial certification at the master’s level in the Master of Arts in Teaching degree.
+The EMAT 6500 Mathematics Connections course at the University of Georgia is a mathematics teaching field course for graduate students—in-service teachers working toward the Master of Education degree or candidates pursuing initial certification at the master’s level in the Master of Arts in Teaching degree.
 All students would have mathematics background equivalent to an undergraduate major in mathematics.

 The author developed a syllabus and taught this course built around four components: